Ayman al-Zawahiri: Early life

 Ayman al-Zawahiri was born on 19 June 1951 in Giza, Egypt to Mohammed Rabie al-Zawahiri and Umayma Azzam.
 The New York Times in 2001 described al-Zawahiri as coming from "a prosperous and prestigious family that gives him a pedigree grounded firmly in both religion and politics".
 Al-Zawahiri's parents both came from prosperous families.

-Al-Zawahiri's father, Mohammed Rabie al-Zawahiri, came from a large family of doctors and scholars from Kafr Ash Sheikh Dhawahri, Sharqia, in which one of his grandfathers was Sheikh Mohammed al-Ahmadi al-Zawahiri (1887–1944) who was the 34th Grand Imam of al-Azhar.
-Mohammed Rabie became a surgeon and a professor of pharmacy at Cairo University.
+Al-Zawahiri's father, Mohammed Rabie al-Zawahiri, belonged to a prominent family of doctors and scholars from Kafr Ash Sheikh Dhawahri, Sharqia, whose members had settled in Egypt around 1860.
+He later became a surgeon and professor of pharmacy at Ain Shams University.
+His paternal grandfather, Sheikh Mohammed al-Ahmadi al-Zawahiri (1887–1944), served as the 34th Grand Imam of al-Azhar.

 Ayman Al-Zawahiri's mother, Umayma Azzam, came from a wealthy, politically active clan, the daughter of Abdel-Wahhab Azzam, a literary scholar who served as the president of Cairo University, the founder and inaugural rector of the King Saud University (the first university in Saudi Arabia) as well as ambassador to Pakistan, while his own brother was Azzam Pasha, the founding secretary-general of the Arab League (1945–1952).
 From his maternal side yet another relative was Salem Azzam, an Islamist intellectual and activist, for a time secretary-general of the Islamic Council of Europe based in London.
 The wealthy and prestigious family is also linked to the Red Sea Harbi tribe in Zawahir, a small town in Saudi Arabia, located in the Badr.

 He also has a maternal link to the house of Saud: Muna, the daughter of Azzam Pasha (his maternal great-uncle), is married to Mohammed bin Faisal Al Saud, the son of the late King Faisal.

 Ayman Al-Zawahiri said that he has a deep affection for his mother.
 Her brother, Mahfouz Azzam, became a role model for him as a teenager.
 He has a younger brother, Muhammad al-Zawahiri, a younger sister, Heba Mohamed al-Zawahiri, and a twin sister, Umnya al-Zawahiri.
 Heba became a professor of medical oncology at the National Cancer Institute, Cairo University.
 She described her brother as "silent and shy".
 Muhammad was sentenced on charges of undergoing military training in Albania in 1998.
 He was arrested in the UAE in 1999, and sentenced to death in 1999 after being extradited to Egypt.
 He was held in Tora Prison in Cairo as a political detainee.
 Security officials said he was the head of the Special Action Committee of Islamic Jihad, which organized terrorist operations.
 After the Egyptian popular uprising in the spring of 2011, on March 17, 2011, he was released from prison by the Supreme Council of the Armed Forces, the interim government of Egypt.
 His lawyer said he had been held to extract information about his brother Ayman al-Zawahiri.
 On March 20, 2011, he was re-arrested.
 On August 17, 2013, Egyptian authorities arrested Muhammad al-Zawahiri at his home in Giza.
 He was acquitted in 2017.